 In keeping with my monochromatic kitchen theme, I picked up the salt and pepper shakers in white and black.

-The design is very simple – the body is made of a soft feeling matte plastic, which is topped with a wooden wheel that you turn depending on how coarse you want the grind.
+The design is straightforward – the soft matte plastic body has a wooden wheel that you turn depending on how coarse you want the grind.

 The wheels are marked with a simple debossed pattern, showing which way to turn the wheel for a coarse or fine grind.

 To add your spice into the grinder, you just pull the two halves apart.
-Once they are back together, they feel very solid.
+Once they are back together, they feel substantial.

 Then pour the contents into the top of the grinder (Sea Salt in my case).